rackerlabs/docs-cloud-databases/api-docs/api-operations/methods/post-remove-replica-from-an-ha-instance-version-accountid-ha-haid-action.rst

 Removes a replica node from the HA setup specified by {ha_id}.

 This operation removes/detaches a replica node from the HA group.
 The HA instance goes into the ``REMOVING_REPLICA`` state as a result of this action.
 It switches back to ``ACTIVE`` once the operation is complete.
 The instance that is detached also goes into a ``DETACH_REPLICA`` state when it is being disabled as a replica and switches back to ``ACTIVE`` once detached.

 .. warning::
    Removing a replica node would restart the MHA manager service (which monitors the source/replica instances to trigger failover) and the haproxy service on the load balancer nodes.
-Refer to the Knowledge Center article for more details about these components: `High Availability for Cloud Databases <https://www.rackspace.com/knowledge_center/article/high-availability-for-cloud-databases>`__.
+For more information, see :how-to:`High Availability for Cloud Databases <high-availability-for-cloud-databases>`.